TypedUseCase/tuc-console/README.md

         -v|vv|vvv, --verbose  Increase the verbosity of messages

     Available commands:
         about         Displays information about the current project. help          Displays help for a command
         list          Lists commands
+    domain
+        domain:check  Checks given domains.
+    tuc
+        tuc:check     Checks given tuc.
+        tuc:generate  Compile a tuc with domain types and generates a use-case in the PlantUML format out of it.

 ---
 ### Development